nasr1231/Zoo-Bootcamp/Week 3/Data Warehouse/README.md

 # Zoo-Bootcamp
-This repository is for the homeworks and workshop submissions of Zoo Bootcamp
+This folder is for the homework and workshop of Week 3